Rangertheman/dw-swedish-compendia/README.md

 The module will configure the Dungeon World system settings for using the Swedish compendia automatically and will also make adjustments for the World of Adventures inspired settings.

-DO NOT use this module at the same time as the Homebrew World (HBW) module as this will cause a loop.
+!DO NOT! use this module at the same time as the Homebrew World Add-on module as this will cause a loop.

 * Uninstall